maieryo/maieryo.github.io/_pages/team.md

 - Ryuya Komuro, Postdoc　<a href="https://researchmap.jp/Komuro-Ryuya">(Website)</a>

 ## Student Collaborators
+### Ph.D.
+Students
-- Fang Sun, Ph.D.
-Student (advised by Ryo Maie)
+- Fang Sun
-- Gaia Oikawa, Ph.D.
-Student (advised by Takumi Uchihara)
+  - Examining the Effect of Contextual Diversity on L2 Incidental Vocabulary Learning: A Case of Japanese EFL Learners
+### M.A.
+Students
-- Salvador Xiongfei Wang, M.A.
-Student (advised by Ryo Maie)
+- Salvador Xiongfei Wang
+  - Effects of Talker Variability on Second Language Vocabulary Learning: A Classroom Study
-- Juni Kabe, M.A.
-Student (advised by Ryo Maie)
+- Juni Kabe
+  - Learner Engagement in Task Repetition: The Impact of Learner-Generated Content and L2 Grit